BaigKhadija/CodSoft/README.md

 ## 📃Projects Overview:

 ### Task 1:
-〰️Task 1: To-do list
+To-do list application
-                    In this I created a To-do list (GUI application) for keeping track on your task.
+In this I created a To-do list (GUI application) using python
-                    features: You can add, delete and update your tasks
+ - It is designed to streamline your task management process.
+You can track, add, delete and update your tasks.